 Is Garlic Safe for Cats?

-Garlic is part of the allium family, along with onions, chives, leeks, and shallots.
+Garlic is part of the Allium genus, along with onions, chives, leeks, and shallots.
 All those foods are considered toxic to cats and dogs alike, but some are worse than others.

 Garlic is one of the most dangerous of the bunch.
 It’s five times more toxic than onions for both cats and dogs.